Random-Key Optimizer and Linearization for the Quadratic Multiple Constraints Variable-Sized Bin Packing Problem

 \subsection{Notations}

 Throughout this work, we use the following notations, which are fundamental to the description of our algorithms and analysis.

-The adjacency matrix $L = [\ell_{ij}]$, also called the \emph{links}, encodes the pairwise penalties for separating items.
-Specifically, $\ell_{ij} = c_{ij}$ if items $i$ and $j$ can feasibly be packed together in at least one bin type (i.e., their combined weights do not exceed the bin's capacity in any dimension).
+The adjacency matrix $L = [\ell_{is}]$, also called the \emph{links}, encodes the pairwise penalties for separating items.
+Specifically, $\ell_{is} = c_{is}$ if items $i$ and $s$ can feasibly be packed together in at least one bin type (i.e., their combined weights do not exceed the capacity of the largest bin type in any dimension).

 The \emph{aggregate neighbor penalty} of an item $i$ is denoted by $\ell_i^+$ and defined as follows: